darode1/ml-project-2-sms-project/README.md

 To reproduce the results of this part, you will need to download "slow_test.parquet", "fast_test.parquet" and "ethics.path"

 * Open the ethics_MLP.ipynb notebook
-* Start by changing the paths of model_path to the path of ethics.path
-* Change paths of test_path to the test path, train_path to augmented train path, test_slow_path and test_fast_path to the paths of the newly downloaded csv.
+* Change paths of test_path to the test path, train_path to augmented train path, test_slow_path and test_fast_path to the paths of the newly downloaded parquet files.
 * Run every cell, accuracies will be displayed at the end.

 ### External libraries used: